 2 Known limitations to Android App Support

 As mentioned before, we cannot ensure 100% compatibility of Android apps with Sailfish OS.
 Often, this is caused by the missing access to certain interfaces at Google services (see chapter 1.1.1).
 It is also possible that some features of Android applications are not supported.
-Such frequently asked about features include:
+Two examples:

 - Reading any other information besides contacts information on your device, e.g. doesn't read or react to SMS messages' content, can't read calendar data

 - Utilizing Bluetooth connections for any other purpose other than streaming music to a Bluetooth headset or speakers (smartwatches are a typical example of devices not supported)